 Levels of Training

 For operators who are competent and experienced on a low level order picker.
-But, either have not received any kind of approved training, do not hold a certificate, or their certificate is over 5 years old.
+But, either has not received any kind of approved training or doesn't have or able to prove previous LLOP certification.

-For training on a similar truck to one that an operator has already been successfully trained, tested and certified on.
-Any relevant certificate must be under 5 years old.
+For training on a similar type machine to one that an operator has already been successfully trained, tested and certified on.
+Any relevant certificate must from a recognised accrediting body.

 * Certification must be provided before commencement of any training

 At the end of each course we ask our trainees to complete a short feedback form.
 Amongst other questions, we ask them "what did you like the most about this training?"
 Here are a small sample of the replies:

 Methodical sequences explained at a slow pace to ensure I was understanding every process.

 Clinton was really relaxed and made me feel at ease and confident.

 Had a lot more information, learned a lot more than from other instructors.